jazzc001/courseratoolsfordatascience/README.md

 # courseratoolsfordatascience
-Week 2 on Taools for Data Science
+Week 2 on Tools for Data Science